Run graph algorithms

 id pagerank20 356 0.001155232 318 0.00109916 296 0.001075166 2571 0.00100634 593 0.000987

-Similarly, we can store the PageRanks for the user nodes in a Pandas DataFrame the same way:
+Similarly, we can store the PageRank values for the User

 user_df = pagerank_df[pagerank_df.index.str.contains("User")]user_df.index = user_df.index.str.replace("User_", "").astype(int)user_df = user_df.reset_index(names=["id"])user_df.sort_values(by="pagerank", ascending=False).head()